nsg-ethz/mini_internet_project/platform/README.md

 We run our mini-Internet on a server with Ubuntu 18.04 and the Linux 4.15.0 kernel.
 For more details about the used default topology as well as other example topologies, please refer to the [config](config) directory.

+For further information about how we use the mini-Internet at ETH Zurich, and how we implemented it, please see our [technical report](https://arxiv.org/pdf/1912.02031.pdf).

 ## Prerequisite

 To build the mini-Internet, you need to install the following software on the server which hosts the mini-Internet.